Arthritis of the Hand, Wrist & Elbow

 Treatment Options for Osteoarthritis of the Hand/Wrist

 Surgery is indicated when the patient either has too much pain or too little function.
 The goal is to restore as much function as possible and to eliminate the pain or reduce it to a tolerable level.
-There are two surgical treatment options available for treating osteoarthrtis of the hand and/or wrist.
+There are two surgical treatment options available for treating osteoarthritis of the hand and/or wrist.
 Our hand surgeons at Emory will help you decide which type of surgery is the most appropriate for you.
-Learn more about treatment options.

 Osteoarthritis of the Elbow

 Treatment is designed to relieve pain and restore function.
 Conservative treatment includes medications to reduce or alleviate pain, physical therapy, and activity modification.
-A cortisone injection can often provide relief of symptoms, but does not cure the arthritis.
+A cortisone injection can often provide relief of symptoms but does not cure arthritis.
 Surgery is usually not advised unless these more conservative treatments fail.

 Surgical Treatment for Osteoarthritis of the Elbow